 The population most often affected is White males in their 40s.
 Females are rarely affected.

 The pathogenesis of Bazex syndrome is unknown.
 Some authors have implicated an immunological mechanism based on the findings of immunoglobulins (IgG, IgA, IgM) and complement (C3) along the basal membrane of the involved and healthy skin.
+An immune reaction to a common antigen (skin and tumor) has been suggested.
+It has been suggested that the underlying malignancies might be association with a shift to a Th2 immune pathway which in turn might lead to increase expression of epidermal growth factor receptors in the affected keratinocytes.

 Features in the epidermis can include spongiosis, interface change including vacuolar degeneration and dyskeratotic keratinocytes, and in the dermis, a lichenoid infiltrate, melanophages, and papillary dermal fibrosis.